hpcb-lab/Tidy-Bio-Specs/README.md

 with their language of choice, with no need to worry about the availability of system libraries (e.g. Boost, ProtocolBuffers, cap'n proto) or language-lockin (e.g. .RData, python pickle).

+### Tidy data is easily-parallizable
+Tidy data, when well designed, has rows which are independent.
+Linkages in the data can be described by a variable, at which point operations can be performed independently on rows or groups of rows.
+Tidy data abstracts well to the Map-Reduce paradigm: rows can be operated on independently, then reduced according to values a variable.

 ### Notes on pitfalls of tidy data
 - Tidy data, when stored in raw files, are not easily appended to with new data.